-For more details regarding the summary statements on covenant breaches and credit amendments that have occurred since the onset of the pandemic, please refer to the Fund and SIR's prior interim filings, which can be found on SEDAR at www.sedar.com under the Fund's profile.
+For more details regarding the summary statements on covenant breaches and credit amendments that have occurred since the onset of the pandemic, please refer to the Fund and SIR's prior interim and annual filings, which can be found on SEDAR at www.sedar.com under the Fund's profile.

-- On March 31, 2021, SIR entered into an amending agreements (the "Seventh Amending Agreement") to its Credit Agreement which, among other things, extended certain waivers from March 31, 2021 to July 6, 2021.
-Additionally, this amendment includes the addition of a new \$6.25 million Business Development Bank of Canada ("BDC") guaranteed Highly Affected Sectors Credit Availability Program (HASCAP") facility (the "BDC-Guaranteed Facility"), to the Credit Agreement. - On May 31, 2021, SIR entered into an amending agreement (the "Eighth Amending Agreement") to its Credit Agreement, which among other things, extended the maturity date of the credit facilities as well as certain waivers to July 6, 2022.
+- On May 31, 2021, SIR entered into an amending agreement (the "Eighth Amending Agreement") to its Credit Agreement, which among other things, extended the maturity date of the credit facilities as well as certain waivers to July 6, 2022.
 With the vaccine rollout in Canada well advanced and the improved economic outlook, SIR's Lender approved the resumption of current royalty payments and interest on the SIR Loan as well as a framework to enable SIR to catch up on deferred royalty payments and interest by July 6, 2022.
-SIR has resumed current royalty payments to the Partnership and current payments to the Fund for interest on the SIR Loan.

-- Effective September 15, 2021, having met the conditions stipulated by SIR's senior lender (outlined in the Liquidity and Capital Resources section on page 20), SIR has begun its repayment of deferred royalties and interest on the SIR Loan.
-Pursuant to the eighth amendment under SIR's Credit Agreement, these amounts will be repaid over 10 monthly installments of \$0.5 million and \$0.4 million, respectively. - Although the extended Credit Agreement permitted the resumption of current royalty payments to the Partnership and the resumption of current payments of interest on the SIR Loan to the Fund during July 2021, the conditions required, as defined in the extended Credit Agreement, for SIR to begin repaying previously deferred royalties and interest on the SIR Loan were not met until August 27, 2021.
-As at December 31, 2021, the Partnership continued to defer the collection of royalties and the Fund continued to defer the collection of interest on the SIR Loan as part of the conditions required by SIR's senior lender to grant SIR a series of waiver and amending agreements under its Credit Agreement in order to provide SIR with financial support during the pandemic.
-However, effective September 15, 2021, having met the conditions stipulated by SIR's senior lender (outlined in the Liquidity and Capital Resources section on page 20), SIR has begun its repayment of deferred royalties and interest on the SIR Loan.
-Pursuant to the eighth amendment under SIR's Credit Agreement, these amounts will be repaid over 10 monthly installments of \$0.5 million and \$0.4 million, respectively. - Accordingly, given the uncertainty surrounding the pandemic and the potential of future government mandated shutdowns and the related impact to SIR, which the Fund is dependent on for cash flow, the Fund's ability to continue as a going concern for the next 12 to 18 months involves significant judgement.
-See going concern disclosure in Note 1 to the Fund's consolidated financial statements for the year ended December 31, 2021, as well as page 24 of this Management Discussion & Analysis ("MD&A").
+SIR has continued to pay current royalty payments to the Partnership and current payments to the Fund for interest on the SIR Loan. - Effective September 15, 2021, having met the conditions stipulated by SIR's senior lender (outlined in the Liquidity and Capital Resources section on page 14), SIR had begun its repayment of deferred royalties and interest on the SIR Loan.
+Pursuant to the eighth amendment under SIR's Credit Agreement, these amounts will be repaid over 10 monthly installments of \$0.5 million and \$0.4 million, respectively. - During Q1 2022, the Partnership and the Fund continued to receive the aforementioned installments related to the deferred royalties and interest on the SIR Loan, as part of the conditions required by SIR's senior lender to grant SIR a series of waiver and amending agreements under its Credit Agreement in order to provide SIR with financial support during the pandemic. - Accordingly, given the uncertainty surrounding the pandemic and the potential of future government mandated operating capacity restrictions and/or restaurant closures and the related impact to SIR, which the Fund is dependent on for cash flow, the Fund's ability to continue as a going concern for the next 12 to 18 months involves significant judgement.
+See going concern disclosure in Note 1 to the Fund's consolidated financial statements for the year ended December 31, 2021, as well as page 16 of this Management Discussion & Analysis ("MD&A").
 Management of SIR, and accordingly the Fund, are currently addressing its financial requirements and the details of certain financial and non-financial covenants within the Credit Agreement with the Lender.
 There can be no assurance that borrowings will be available to SIR, or available on acceptable terms, in an amount sufficient to fund SIR's (and in effect the Fund's) needs.
-The Fund's ability to meet its obligations for the next 12 to 18 months depends on many factors which are further described, among other things, in the Liquidity and Capital Resources section on page 20. - The Third, Fourth, Fifth, Sixth, Seventh and Eighth Amending Agreements are filed on SEDAR. - For details on all of the agreements entered into, please refer to the Liquidity and Capital Resources section on page 20.
+The Fund's ability to meet its obligations for the next 12 to 18 months depends on many factors which are further described, among other things, in the Liquidity and Capital Resources section on page 14. - The Third, Fourth, Fifth, Sixth, Seventh and Eighth Amending Agreements are filed on SEDAR. - For details on all of the agreements entered into, please refer to the Liquidity and Capital Resources section on page 14.

-Same Store Sales(1)
+Same Store Sales ("SSS") (1)

-SIR reported to the Fund that the Royalty Pooled Restaurants had cumulative SSS(1) increases of 134.6% in Q4 2021 and 17.9% in Fiscal 2021, respectively.
+SIR reported to the Fund that the Royalty Pooled Restaurants had a cumulative SSS(1) increase of 154.1% in Q1 2022.
 SSS(1) are typically impacted by changes in guest traffic, average cheque amount and other factors as identified below.
-Segmented SSS(1) performance for Q4 2021 and Fiscal 2021 is detailed in the following table.
+Segmented SSS(1) performance for Q1 2022 is detailed in the following table: